comfy/comfortable-mexican-sofa/CONTRIBUTING.md

 ### 2. Get it running locally

 - Install gem dependencies with `bundle install`
 - There's nothing to configure, by default database is SQLite so it will be created for you.
-  Just run `rake db:migrate`
+Just run `bundle exec rake db:migrate`
 - Make sure that existing tests are passing by running `rake test`
+- There are system tests that can be run with `bundle exec rake test:system`.
+  You need to have `chromedriver` installed for that.
 - You should be able to start the app via `rails s` and navigate to http://localhost:3000/admin

 ### 3. Hack away